clayne/Champollion/README.md

 Champollion is a decompiler for the Papyrus script language used in Skyrim and Fallout 4.
 It aims to produce a Papyrus Script file (.psc) from a .pex binary file.
 The decompiled script should recompile to a functionally equivalent PEX binary.

+This fork changes the windows only features to instead use linux features.
+This allows it to be built using GCC.

 ## Usage

 Champollion is a CLI-only program.